Wedding of Mary I of England and Philip of Spain: Wedding at Winchester

 An account of the wedding was written by a Scottish observer, John Elder, as a letter to Robert Stewart, Bishop of Caithness.
 Elder is best known as a tutor of Lord Darnley.
 Elder's letter shares some material with an account of the wedding included in editions of Robert Fabyan's New Chronicle.
 There were several narratives of the marriage, published in English, Spanish, Italian, German and Dutch.
 The publications were intended to celebrate to glory of the Habsburgs and the benefits of the marriage to England and Catholic Europe.
 Subsequent chronicles seem to follow the narratives closely, though English versions are less enthusiastic about the match.

 Philip arrived in Winchester on 23 July riding through the rain on a white horse.
 He changed horses at the Hospital of St Cross.
-He went to the cathedral and then to his lodgings in the Dean's House, adjacent to Wolvesey Palace.
+He went to the cathedral and then to his lodgings in the Dean's House, adjacent to Wolvesey Castle.
 They met for half-an-hour.
 Juan de Barahona, Philp's steward, wrote that Philip reached Mary by a spiral stair from the castle garden.
-Andrés Muňoz, a servant in the Spanish entourage, wrote that the couple walked in the water meadows by the River Itchen.
-Both Elder and Muňoz relate that Mary taught Philip how to say "Goodnight" to the English lords.
+Both Elder and Muñoz relate that Mary taught Philip how to say "Goodnight" to the English lords.
+Although Mary's mother was Spanish, it is not known for sure how well she spoke the language.
+A Venetian diplomat Giovanni Michieli, later mentioned that she understood Spanish but did not speak it.

+Andrés Muñoz, a servant in the Spanish entourage, wrote that the couple walked in the water meadows by the River Itchen.
 The Spanish courtiers identified their experience of England with the locations of romance stories in books of chivalry.
 Juan de Barahona noted the Isle of Wight as the "Insula Firme" in the Castilian romance Amadís de Gaula.

 On Tuesday, Mary sent her tailor Richard Tisdale to Philip with a choice of cloaks to wear for the wedding.
 They met again in the great hall of Wolvesey Castle.
-The room was called "Poncia", according to Muňoz.
+The room was called "Poncia", according to Muñoz.
 The name may derive from John of Pontoise, a Bishop of Winchester.
 Mary's gentlewomen wore purple velvet.
 On this occasion Philip wore a black coat embroidered with silver, and white hose on his legs.